- Info and Updates

 Medical Student Clerkship

 ***Update for the Spring/Summer 2021: We will be following the AAMC national guidelines.
-We anticipate being allowed to host visiting students starting with our 9B block 8/3/21).
+We anticipate being allowed to host visiting students starting with the 9A block on July 6).
 Potential visiting students can start applying through VSAS on 4/15/21.
-We will begi accepting students for rotations after 5/15/21.***
+We will begin accepting students for rotations after 5/15/21.***

 Our core mission is to teach students to develop risk-stratified differentials and assessment strategies that can be applied to the acute undifferentiated patient.
 Students will also acquire skills of critical judgment and learn to apply appropriate basic life support skills within the context of all organ systems and multidisciplinary content areas.